 Here we’ll share how we use three important tools of NAP Parenting: negotiation, the idea of strict property rights, and contracts, to make sure that trick-or-treating is not a one-way ticket to the dentist.
 There are other concerns around the holiday, like safety, but we’ll just talk about candy here.

-If you’ve never done things like this in your home, our approach may sound extremely complicated, and maybe a bit cold.
-Cold because we would all prefer being able to share things with fairness, unwritten understandings and easy conflict resolutions, like you might with a spouse.
-Complicated because simply taking candy from a baby is as easy as… well… taking candy from a baby.
+If you’ve never done things like this in your home, our approach may sound complicated, and maybe a bit cold.
+Cold because we would all prefer being able to share things with fairness, unwritten understandings and easy conflict resolutions, like you would with a spouse.
+Complicated because simply taking candy from a baby is as easy as… well, you know.
 I could write a book about how unrealistic and unfair these two approaches are, but I’m guessing you might already have experience with each (and the screaming/crying, yours or the child’s, that ensues).
 In the first case, we’re passively begging or nagging the child, and when they go against our wishes we are hurt and angry.
-In the second example, we’re just exercising brute force in order to gain compliance.
+In the second example, we’re just exercising brute force to impose our way.
 We can do better.

 We know what our desired outcome is: for the child to moderate their candy consumption in a sensible way.
 Now let’s consider the kid’s wishes: they likely want to maximize their candy intake, meaning to replace home-cooked meals with chocolate for the next 6 weeks.